docker/docs/content/guides/docker-concepts/building-images/multi-stage-builds.md

     - The first stage remains the same as the previous Dockerfile, providing a Java Development Kit (JDK) environment for building the application.
 This stage is given the name of builder.

     - The second stage is a new stage named `final`.
 Since it starts `FROM builder`, it inherits everything from the base stage (JDK environment).
 It uses a slimmer `eclipse-temurin:21.0.2_13-jre-jammy` image, containing just the Java Runtime Environment (JRE) needed to run the application.
-This image provides a Java Runtime Environment (JRE) which is sufficient for running the compiled application (JAR file).
+This image provides a Java Runtime Environment (JRE) which is enough for running the compiled application (JAR file).

     With multi-stage builds, a Docker build uses one base image for compilation, packaging, and unit tests and then a separate image for the application runtime.
 As a result, the final image is smaller in size since it doesn’t contain any development or debugging tools.
 By separating the build environment from the final runtime environment, you can significantly reduce the image size and increase the security of your final images.

-2. Now, let’s rebuild our image and run our ready-to-use production build.
+2. Now, let’s rebuild your image and run your ready-to-use production build.

     ```console
     $ docker build -t spring-helloworld-builder .